FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 In order to achieve the cylinder shape, I used a candle and wrapped light pink wrapping paper around it.
 I cut out shapes for the camera lens, and cut a window so I could stick my pi inside.
 I also had to increase the height of the cylinder and add a lid to hide the pi and wires.
 For the button, I covered a bottle cap with the same wrapping paper, and used the capacity sensors so that when the button was touched, it alerted the pi.

 **b. explain the selection.**
 I probably could have used something more sturdy like cardstock to emulate the durability of the device, but the wrapping paper + candle worked well.
+Paper is not waterproof though, so that was a limitation.